The University of Toronto Transportation Research Institute

 Measuring Traffic-Related Air Pollution Along Toronto’s Bicycle Network

 Professor Marianne Hatzopoulou and researcher Dr. Sabreena Anowar outfit a bicycle with equipment to collect data.
 Their latest research findings were presented February 17 at the UT-ITE Friday Seminar Series.
 (Photo: Tyler Irving)

-Eric Miller leads the development of the Integrated Land Use, Transportation, Environment model system, a state-of-the-art agent-based, microsimulation system for the GTHA.
+Eric J. Miller leads the development of the Integrated Land Use, Transportation, Environment (ILUTE) model system, a state-of-the-art agent-based, microsimulation system for the GTHA.

 An Urban Transportation Think Tank for Policy Analysis & System Design

 UTTRI is a new initiative that brings the considerable depth and breadth of University of Toronto research to bear on real-world urban transportation problems from perspectives of engineering, humanities and science.
 It is a solution-oriented think tank that fills a critical gap between traditional academic basic research, professional consulting and public sector transportation planning and operations.
 Building upon our research expertise and working relationships with both the public and private sectors, UTTRI seeks solutions to pressing problems facing our cities, such as: cost-effective suburban transit systems; politically acceptable road pricing systems for network performance optimization; dynamic real-time control of road and transit systems for capacity maximization; improved urban logistics systems for goods movements; improved urban and street design for walking and cycling; etc.